flavioxe/feed-simulation/README.md

 # Social Feed Simulator

-Este é um projeto de estudo que consiste em uma landing page que simula um feed de rede social, desenvolvida com Vite e React.
-Os usuários podem ler posts, fazer comentários, excluir comentários e aplaudir comentários várias vezes.
+This is a study project consisting of a landing page that simulates a social media feed, developed using Vite and React.
+Users can read posts, leave comments, delete comments, and applaud comments multiple times.

 ## About
-Este projeto foi criado como parte de um estudo de Vite e React para simular um feed de rede social interativo.
+This project was created as part of a study on Vite and React to simulate an interactive social media feed.

-## Funcionalidades
+## Features
-- Visualizar posts no feed.
+- View posts on the feed.
-- Fazer comentários em posts.
+- Leave comments on posts.
-- Excluir comentários.
+- Delete comments.
-- Aplaudir comentários.
+- Applaud comments.

-## Tecnologias Utilizadas
+## Technologies Used
 - Vite
 - React
 - HTML